-This documentation describes one in a series of public use event files from the 2014 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
-Released as an ASCII data file (with related SAS, SPSS, and Stata programming statements) and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2014.
-The file contains 70 variables and has a logical record length of 350 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2014 portion of Round 3 and Rounds 4 and 5 for Panel 18, as well as Rounds 1, 2 and the 2014 portion of Round 3 for Panel 19 (i.e., the rounds for the MEPS panels covering calendar year 2014).
+This documentation describes one in a series of public use event files from the 2018 Medical Expenditure Panel Survey (MEPS) Household (HC) and Medical Provider Components (MPC).
+Released as an ASCII data file (with related SAS, SPSS, and Stata programming statements) and SAS transport file, this public use file provides detailed information on outpatient visits for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of outpatient utilization and expenditures for calendar year 2018.
+The file contains 60 variables and has a logical record length of 334 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2018 portion of Round 3, and Rounds 4 and 5 for Panel 22, as well as Rounds 1, 2, and the 2018 portion of Round 3 for Panel 23 (i.e., the rounds for the MEPS panels covering calendar year 2018).

 Each record on this event file represents a unique outpatient event; that is, an outpatient event reported by the household respondent.
-Outpatient events reported in Panel 19 Round 3 and known to have occurred after December 31, 2014 are not included on this file.
-In addition to expenditures related to this event, each record contains household-reported medical conditions associated with the outpatient visit.
+Outpatient events reported in Panel 23 Round 3 and known to have occurred after December 31, 2018 are not included on this file.